rancher/elemental-docs/docs/quickstart-ui.md

 You can now boot your nodes with this image and they will:

 - Register with the registrationURL given and create a per-machine `MachineInventory`
-- Install SLE Micro for Rancher to the given device
+- Install SLE Micro to the given device
 - Reboot

 ## Machine Inventory